keptn/keptn.github.io/content/docs/0.16.x/operate/api_token/index.md

 * Re-authenticate Keptn CLI as explained [here](../../reference/cli/commands/keptn_auth).

-* **Don't forget** to replace the API token at tools that interact with the Keptn API, e.g., *Problem Notification* setting in Dynatrace or *WebHook* in Prometheus.
+* **Don't forget** to replace the API token for tools that interact with the Keptn API, e.g., *Problem Notification* setting in Dynatrace or *WebHook* in Prometheus.